-These financial statements have been prepared under the historical cost convention, using accrual basis of accounting except for the investments measured at fair value through profit or loss at fair value.
+These financial statements have been prepared under the historical cost convention, using accrual basis of accounting except for the investments carried at fair value through profit or loss at fair value.
 The fund presents its statement of financial position in the order of liquidity.

-3.3 Functional and Presentation Currency
+3.3 Functional and presentation currency